bourumir-wyngs/serde-saphyr/README.md

 ### Controlling text deserialization ###
 To make long text blocks look tidy, you can use wrappers such as FoldString to enable YAML scalar presentation.
 You can also use Commented to append a comment string after a scalar or an anchor reference.
 For LitStr, the serializer will automatically pick between |- (string with no \n at the end), | (\n) and |+ (multiple \n's).
+Empty maps are serialized as {} by default.
+This can be changed in SerializerOptions.

 ## Robotics ##
 The feature-gated "robotics" capability enables parsing of YAML extensions commonly used in robotics ([ROS](https://www.ros.org/blog/why-ros/) These extensions support conversion functions (deg, rad) and simple mathematical expressions such as deg(180), rad(pi), 1 + 2*(3 - 4/5), or rad(pi/2).
 This capability is gated behind the [robotics] feature and is not enabled by default.
 Additionally, **angle_conversions** must be set to true in the [Options](https://docs.rs/serde-saphyr/latest/serde_saphyr/options/struct.Options.html).
 Just adding robotics feature is not sufficient to activate this mode of parsing.
 This parser is still just a simple expression calculator implemented directly in Rust, not a some hook to a language interpreter.